Brian Locking: The Shadows

-In April 1962, whilst having just started performing with Adam Faith, at Bennett's suggestion, Locking was himself invited to join The Shadows to replace the departing bassist Jet Harris.
-Stylistically, Locking had a solid "less is more" approach, which was the obverse of Harris's adventurous hard-driving style.
-The Shadows' sound changed as a result.
-Locking played on some of their best known tracks, including "Dance On", "Foot Tapper" and "Atlantis".
+In April 1962, whilst having just started performing with Adam Faith and finished touring with Tommy Steele, at Bennett's suggestion, Locking was himself invited to join The Shadows to replace the departing bassist Jet Harris.
+Locking played on some of their best known tracks, including "Dance On!", "Foot Tapper" and "Atlantis".
 He also played the harmonica in live shows and on his signature album track, "Dakota".
 He appeared in the 1963 Cliff Richard film, Summer Holiday.